nikhilkumarreddy/Check-perfect-JIO-DATA-plan-for-you-/README.md

   - go to the project repo
   - do $ flaks run
   - go to http://127.0.0.1:5000/
-  - upload your jio data files to check your perfect plan for your next recharge  !!
+  - upload your jio data files to check your perfect plan for your next recharge  !! (upload all your data files at once )